provoware/2025_BASIC/README.md

 includes default `Dokumente` and `Bilder` subdirectories so new users have a basic structure in place.

+When debug mode is active, log files are written to a `logs/` directory in the project root.

 The main window presents a basic dashboard with collapsible sidebars on the left and right.
 An additional "Einstellungen" tab lets you enable a debug mode and change the user folder path.
 The structure is modular so that plugins placed in